pragyaai/ndna/_llm/FAQ.md

 Such analysis is crucial in detecting unintended task-switching, conflicting priors, or mode collapse in merged or fine-tuned models {% cite perez2022discovering ilharco2023editing %}.

-## In what ways does the nDNA Cartograph support interpretability of multi-task and multi-modal foundation models?
+✶ **In what ways does the nDNA Cartograph support interpretability of multi-task and multi-modal foundation models?**

-Multi-task and multi-modal models operate over richly entangled latent spaces where different reasoning streams co-exist.
+➠ Multi-task and multi-modal models operate over richly entangled latent spaces where different reasoning streams co-exist.
 The **nDNA Cartograph** provides a way to disentangle and interpret these by analyzing layerwise geometry.

 Suppose we have tasks $T_1, T_2$.
 Their latent paths can be tracked via task-conditioned thermodynamic lengths:
 $$\mathcal{L}^{(T_1)} = \sum_{\ell=1}^{L-1} \| h_{\ell+1}^{(T_1)} - h_\ell^{(T_1)} \|_2, \quad \mathcal{L}^{(T_2)} = \sum_{\ell=1}^{L-1} \| h_{\ell+1}^{(T_2)} - h_\ell^{(T_2)} \|_2$$